ulab-team/ulabsite/content/project/methodologies-assessing/index.md

 ---
-title: Ungating the city for a sustainable future
-summary: What if gated communities around metro stations became permeable?
+title: Assessing the impacts of volumetric urban designs of metro infrastructure projects in Greater Bay Area
+subtitle: New questions and methodologies in mega-infrastructure provision
 authors:
+- jswang
 - gbsun
-- cwebster
+- Kelvin Wong

 author_notes:
 - ''
 - ''
+- Professor of Real Estate, The University of Hong Kong

 tags:
-- permeability
+- methodology
-- street network
+- transportation

 # Listing view
 # view: compact